Contact

 According to what the client is looking for, therapy can be both short-term or long-term.

-Short-term therapy involves helping the client see that there can be different ways of responding to difficult emotions, particularly anxiety, and offering them tools and perspectives through which they can see these emotions when they next emerge, so that they can preserve a sense of calmness and self-understanding.
+Short-term therapy involves helping the client see that there can be different ways of responding to difficult emotions, particularly anxiety, and offering them perspectives through which they can see these emotions and respond thoughtfully when they next emerge, so that they can preserve a sense of calmness and self-understanding.

 While all clients benefit from short-term work, most prefer to stay for longer, to engage in a deeper opening up of the personality and a slow rebuilding of the self, in dialogue with the therapist.
 The longer the client stays in therapy, the more the contemplative aspects of the work become intensely palpable and viscerally felt.